You must be a BSA member to be nominated for any of our awards

 Thomas Simm Littler Prize

 The Thomas Simm Littler prize was established in 1970 to honour Dr Thomas Simm Littler, a pioneer of British audiology.
 The prize is awarded in recognition of an academic contribution to the discipline of audiology.
 It is awarded annually and consists of a certificate and honorarium.
 The first recipient of the award was Dr John Bench.

 The Ruth Spencer prize was established in 1976 to honour the memory of Ruth Spencer.
 It is made in recognition of a contribution to clinical services by a registered practitioner.
 It is awarded annually and consists of a certificate and honorarium.
 The original recipient was Hilary Ballam.

 Awards that are Nominated by The Editorial Team Of BSA News

-The Jos Millar shield was established in 2000 by the winner of the 1997 Ruth Spencer prize.
-It is awarded annually for the best article published in BSA news and consists of a certificate and shield.
+The Jos Millar award was established in 2000 by the winner of the 1997 Ruth Spencer prize.
+It is awarded annually for the best article published in BSA news and consists of a certificate and trophy.

 The Nomination Process

 Nominations for prizes and awards can be submitted throughout the year.

 The final date for nominations to be considered in a given calendar year is 30th November each year.